-Her first customers were local farm shops in Kent, which were open during lockdown.
-The business has since grown organically through word of mouth – and of course she shared the candles with her colleagues at AG.
+Her first customers were local farm shops in Kent, which were open during the lockdown.
+The business has since grown organically through word of mouth – and of course, she shared the candles with her colleagues at AG.

 With the help of her father Samuel, on furlough from his role as sous chef at Les A, she set up a baking business.
 They started with pandesal – a sweet Spanish bread that acknowledged their Filipino roots, and Chiffon cakes, which gave the business its name – Dee Chiffon.